nvs/lua-stormlib/README.md

 -- Read-only by default.
-Only modes 'r' and 'r+' are supported. local mpq = stormlib.open ('example.w3x') print (mpq) mpq:close ()
+Only modes 'r' and 'r+' are supported. local mpq = stormlib.open ('example.w3x') print (mpq)

+-- This will close the archive, as well as any of its open files. mpq:close ()

 local mpq = stormlib.open ('example.w3x', 'r')